ppouliot/puppet-openstack_hyper_v/README.md

 Basic usage
 -----------

-To configure windows/hyper-v compute server
+To configure openstack-hyper-v compute on a windows/hyper-v server

-    class {'windows': }
+    class {'openstack-hyper-v': }

 Windows Features
 ----------------

-To enable a windows feature
+To enable a openstack-hyper-v feature

-windows::enable_feature{"some_windows_feature"}
+openstack-hyper-v::enable_feature{"some_windows_feature"}

-To remove a windows feature
+To remove a openstack-hyper-v feature

-windows::remove_feature{"some_windows_feature"}
+openstack-hyper-v::remove_feature{"some_openstack-hyper-v_feature"}

 Contributors